Robert Boss

-Robert L. Boss (born October 19, 1983) is a former American football coach and player.
+Robert L. Boss (born October 19, 1983) is an American former football coach and player.
 In 2006, he played for the af2's Green Bay Blizzard.
 Boss graduated from Northern Michigan University.

 High school years

 Boss attended Charlevoix High School in Charlevoix, Michigan, and was a letterman in football, basketball, baseball, and track&field.
 In football, as a senior, he won All-Conference honors and was named the Team MVP.
 In basketball, he led his team to the Class C semifinals as a junior, and won All-Conference honors as a senior.
 In baseball, he grabbed All-Conference honors as a senior.